 Rincón has so much diversity it was a bit tough coming up with a list of what not to expect to find in the area.
 Of course it’s inland an a volcano so there are no beaches but even that’s less than an hour away so you could pop down for the sunset after lunch.

-Starting in 2014 and continuing at least into 2016 the trails to the crater rim and Von Seebach north from Las Pailas, west from Santa Maria and south from Dos Rios have all been closed due to high levels of activity.
+Starting in 2014 and continuing into 2019 the trails to the crater rim and Von Seebach north from Las Pailas, west from Santa Maria and south from Dos Rios have all been closed due to high levels of activity.

 The parts of Rincon that you can drive to are lower elevation pasture and tropical dry forest.
 If you want to see the rain forest or elfin cloud forest you’ll have to walk several kilometers.
 For the cloud forest you’ll also have to wait until the high elevation trails re-open (see above).